Mothcam/Mothcam/README.md

 cd ~
 nano ~/.config/syncthing/config.xml
 ```
 to start editing the config file.
-In the config file, replace "< address >127.0.0.1:8384< / address >" with
+In the config file, replace "< address >127.0.0.1:8384< / address >" with the following in row 46.
+With ctrl + / you can jump to this row.
 ```
 <address>0.0.0.0:8384</address>
 ```